joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/28/nyregion/new-york-surveys.html?searchResultPosition=2

 **Needing a Bat, the Yankees Trade for Andrew Benintendi**\
 `With Giancarlo Stanton injured, Benintendi, a high-contact hitter, will fill an immediate gap.
-His vaccination status could be an issue.`\
+His vaccination status could be an issue down the road.`\
 https://nytimes.com/2022/07/28/sports/baseball/andrew-benintendi-yankees-trade.html?searchResultPosition=3

 **The Hunt Is On for ‘War Trophies’ in Ukraine**\